chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-This section will discuss deploying Chef Automate HA on-premise machines or on existing VMs.
+This section will discuss deploying Chef Automate HA on-premise machines with chef managed database.
 The steps are as follows:

-## Install Chef Automate HA

-### Prerequisites
+## Prerequisites

 - All VMs or Machines are up and running.
 - OS Root Volume (/) must be at least 40 GB.